Waterwatch in the Mary River Catchment

 In addition to physical and chemical data, Waterwatch volunteers record observations of Mary River aquatic fauna species, e.g. turtle sightings, water weeds and general river flow conditions.
 This information is recorded in the MRCCC Waterwatch database and information is provided for other MRCCC initiatives.

-Financial support for the program comes from Gympie Regional Council, Sunshine Coast Council and HQPlantations.
+Financial support for the program comes from Gympie Regional Council, Sunshine Coast Council, Noosa Council and HQPlantations.
 Community sampling is supplemented by data HQPlantations collects from the Toolara and Imbil forestry areas and QP&WS collects from Conondale National Park.

 These areas include tributaries with quite unusual characteristics covering large areas of the catchment.
 The information HQP and QP&WS staff provide helps the MRCCC to gain a holistic picture of the Mary River catchment.